 “It is very important that any jewelry is always implant grade.
 No exceptions!” says Sue.
 “Stay away from any shop that uses nickel or cheaper quality.
 Cheaply made jewelry will most definitely lead to infection and could lead to other major issues.”

-Surgical steel: Most septum jewelry is made out of surgical steel because of its reputation as the most reliable and high-quality.
-Don’t get jewelry made of surgical steel, however, if you’re allergic to nickel.
+Stainless l steel: Most septum jewelry is made out of stainless steel because of its reputation as the most reliable and high-quality.
+Don’t get jewelry made of stainless steel, however, if you’re allergic to nickel.

-Titanium: Medical-grade titanium is a solid metal choice for jewelry thanks to being almost exactly like steel — except without nickel.
+Titanium: Implant grade titanium is a solid metal choice for jewelry thanks to being almost exactly like steel — except without nickel.
 That means you’re able to get the same variety of designs without an allergic reaction and with a more lightweight metal.

 Gold: If you’d rather stay away from silver jewelry, go for gold!
 Just be sure that the gold jewelry is at least 14 karats — anything less than that could harbor bacteria that would be bad for your piercing.